Skip to contents

 32

-Here I calculate the means, standard deviations, and sample sizes of a variable.
+Here I calculate the means, standard deviations, and sample sizes within each cell of a contingency table.

 summarise(